-The Project Team is responsible for all activities associated with Stage 2A, including the implementation and maintenance of the various air quality mitigation/management measures.
+The Project Team is responsible for all activities associated with Stage 2A and Stage 2B, including the implementation and maintenance of the various mitigation/management measures outlined in this AQMP.
 Relevant roles and responsibilities of the Project Team for air quality mitigation are outlined in Table 3.1.